-Completing a family tree and identifying all potential owners of the property is the first and most essential step to resolving heirs property issues.
+Completing an Heirs Determination Worksheet and identifying all potential owners of the property is the first and most essential step to resolving heirs property issues.
 If, after the intake process is complete, the Center decides to move forward with you as a “Pending Applicant”, you will be required to provide:

-- A Family Tree showing all heirs and how they are related, and
+A visual family tree showing all heirs and how they are related, and

-The format of each Pending Applicant’s Family Tree will be different.
-You may base your Family Tree on the template provided by the Center or create your own.
+The format of each Pending Applicant’s family tree will be different.
+You may base your family tree on the template provided by the Center or create your own.
 Several websites offer free templates, including FamilyTreeTemplates.net.
 There are also companies that offer free websites or software for creating a family tree, including Family Eco and MyHeritage.com.
-Regardless of the format you use for your Family Tree, you will also need to provide information about each person using the Family Tree Information Sheets.
+Regardless of the format you use for your family tree, you will also need to provide information about each person using the Heirs Determination Worksheet.

-Below are some resources that you can use in preparing your Family Tree and Family Tree Information Sheets.
+Below are some resources that you can use in preparing your family tree and Heirs Determination Workheet.
 In addition to these resources, you should ask other family members to assist you in collecting information.
 It will also be helpful for you to get copies of documents relating to the people listed in your family tree, such as family bibles, birth or adoption certificates, death certificates, newspaper or church obituaries, family reunion materials, marriage certificates, and divorce decrees.

 - Genealogies, county histories, newspapers, tax digests, private papers, church records, cemeteries, Bible records, a few municipal records, census, maps, land plats, photographs,Georgia Confederate service and pension records, colonial, headright, and bounty land grants, and land lottery records